awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 # Performing an In\-Place Upgrade<a name="os-inplaceupgrade"></a>

 Before you perform an in\-place upgrade, you must determine which network drivers the instance is running\.
 PV network drivers enable you to access your instance using Remote Desktop\.
 Starting with Windows Server 2008 R2, instances use either *AWS PV*, Intel Network Adapter, or the Enhanced Networking drivers\.
 Instances with Windows Server 2003 and Windows Server 2008 use *Citrix PV* drivers\.
-For more information, see [Paravirtual Drivers for Windows Server Instances](xen-drivers-overview.md)\.
+For more information, see [Paravirtual Drivers for Windows Instances](xen-drivers-overview.md)\.

 ## Before You Begin an In\-Place Upgrade<a name="os-upgrade-before"></a>